fbpx

 There is a long time period between once the contract is accepted and when you get the keys.
 So, if you force the seller to accept a lower offer than they wanted, they have plenty of ways to get back at you with their frustration.
 Don’t get caught up in your ego’s need to dominate the other party.
 If this is the right house for you, does it really matter in the grand scheme of things if you pay an extra $5,000 for it?

-On the other hand, be ready to walk away if the negotiation isn’t going your way and the vendor is being unreasonable on price.
-It might have taken you weeks of hard work to reach this point, and if your offer is rejected, you might be tempted to go above your walkway price.
-Don’t.
+It might have taken you weeks of hard work to reach this point, and if your offer is rejected, you might be tempted to go above your walkway price because of all the work you have put in – Don’t.

 Bonus: Get insurance right away

-Many people aren’t aware, but it’s really important that you arrange Home & Contents Insurance from the date you sign the Contract of Sale!
+Many people aren’t aware, but you must arrange Home & Contents Insurance from the date you sign the Contract of Sale!

 In Queensland, it is common for the Contract of Sale to specify that insurance is the purchaser’s responsibility.
-So if you are buying property in Queensland, you need to get insurance from 5 pm the next business day after signing a contract of sale, unless it’s a strata apartment, in which case the Owners Corporation might have insured the building.
+So, if you are buying property in Queensland, you need to get insurance from 5 pm the next business day after signing a contract of sale.
+However, if it’s a strata apartment, the Owners Corporation might have insured the building.

 Insurance will protect your house if there is fire, theft, flood or accidental damage.

 Jane was in the process of buying a property in Queensland.
-We’d helped her with getting a pre-approval together.
-She was informed by the agent that she needed to get her offer in by 9 a.m. on Sunday, which is pretty common at the moment.
+We’d helped her get a pre-approval together.
+The agent informed her that she needed to submit her offer by 9 am on Sunday, which is pretty common at the moment.

-This initiated a bidding war where Jane increased her offer and tried to trim down some of her terms.
-So she made her finance from 14 to 7 days, building a pest from 14 to 7 days.
-This got pretty stressful because it went back and forth, with the agent asking Jane to increase her offer.
+This initiated a bidding war, during which Jane increased her offer and tried to trim down some of her terms.
+So, she made her finance from 14 to 7 days and her building and pest from 14 to 7 days.
+Eventually, it got pretty stressful because it went back and forth, with the agent asking Jane to increase her offer.
 Later, the agent returned and said to go a little further, and it was back and forth all day that Sunday.

-Jane was beginning to feel a bit pressured and flustered feeling a bit flustered.
+Jane was beginning to feel a bit pressured and flustered.
 Then she thought this was probably not right.
 Aren’t there meant to be multiple offer forms I’m supposed to sign?
 Ultimately, Jane confronted the agent and said she believed their behaviour was illegal.

 We are seeing this across Australia, and in some markets like Perth, it’s even crazier.
-So, we will take you through three tips you need to follow to avoid this from happening.
+So, we will give you three tips to prevent what happened to Jane from happening to you.

-The market is really fluid.
-The market has changed a lot from the beginning of the year.
-You’ve got to understand if you are in a buyer’s market or a seller’s market.
+As we mentioned before, the market is fluid and changes a lot – even during a single year.
+You’ve got to understand whether you are in a buyer’s or seller’s market.
 In a buyer’s market, the sellers sell at a discount, and you can lowball your offer.
-But in a seller’s market, the competition is high, and you must put in your best offer as soon as possible.

 Real estate agents are working for the seller not you.

-When you're dealing with an agent, you're basically dealing with an enemy spy
+When you are dealing with an agent you are basically dealing with an enemy spy.

 The agent’s job is to sell the property on behalf of the vendor or the seller for the highest amount possible.
 You need to understand when you’re dealing with an agent, you’re basically dealing with an enemy spy, so don’t give too much away.
 They’re not there to help you.
 They’re not there to hold your hand.
 Unfortunately, the agent is there to sell the property to whoever will give them the most money.
 They just want to get a sale and move on to the next commission check.